 Energy and Utilities

 Energy and utilities trade jobs involve essential services like electricity and gas.
-The most common role you often hear about are electricians (which you’ll also see listed under the ‘Construction’ section above, but it also falls under ‘Energy’), but there are several others that are lesser-known and pay well, such as wind turbine technicians.
+The most common role you often hear about are electricians (which you’ll also see listed under the ‘Construction’ section above, but it also falls under ‘Energy’), but there are several others that aren't as well-known and still pay well, such as wind turbine technicians.

-These roles are crucial for ensuring reliable infrastructure and safety, and often require skills in equipment operation and power system monitoring.
+These roles have a huge responsibility for ensuring reliable infrastructure and safety, and often require skills in equipment operation and power system monitoring.

 ?